-When planting Asclepias outdoors it is best to sow out the seeds in either early spring or autumn, once sown, lightly cover the seeds with soil.
+When planting Asclepias plants outdoors, it is best to sow out the seeds in either early spring or autumn.
+Once sown, lightly cover the seeds with soil.

-Germination of milkweed seeds normally takes about one to 3 months and should be performed at a temperature between ten and twenty degrees Celsius.
+Germination of milkweed seeds normally takes about one to three months.
+Germination should be performed at a temperature between ten and twenty degrees Celsius (50 and 68°F).

-Outdoors the seedlings should be planted about 40 to 50 cm apart in partly shaded to fully sunny parts of your garden.
-Asclepias prefers to grow in a sandy soil, but will grow in most non-heavy soils.
+Outdoors, the seedlings should be planted with a spacing of about 40 to 50 cm (16 to 20 inches).
+Locate in partly shaded to fully sunny parts of your garden.
+Asclepias plants prefer to grow in a sandy soil, but will grow in most non-heavy soils.

 Milkweed is very easy to look after, pinch back the heads when about 12 cm (5 inches) high.
 This will enable auxin hormones to make more heads (instead of having a single flower).

 If you require more Asclepias plants, then you should (very) carefully take root cuttings in the spring.